-National Women's History Month 2015: Black History Month?
+National Women's History Month on March, 2016: Black History Month?

-National Women's History Month 2015.
+March, 2016 is National Women's History Month 2016.
 Women's History Month Celebrate women by learning more about their historic achievements!

 Women's History Month is an annual declared month worldwide that highlights the contributions of women to events in history and contemporary society.

 Not to answer your question with a question, but which is it that you want to do: stop talking about black history, or incorporate it in history-at-large?
 Black History Month, National Hispanic Heritage Month, Asian Pacific American Heritage Month, Native American Heritage Month, LGBT History Month, Women's History Month, and Jewish American Heritage Month all exist because members of these groups are historically underrepresented in the teaching of history.
 Their accomplishments and contributions to society are all too often deemed inconsequential and not worth discussing.
 These communities have taken it on themselves to promote historical figures and events as a way to remember the past and to educate the public.
 If all you've learned about black history in your lifetime is slavery, MLK, Rosa Parks, and Malcolm X, some of the fault is yours.
 There is a treasure trove of information available to anyone who's interested.
 The best part is, it's available all year long.